toneloc/stable-channels/README.md

 This basic process works as follows:
 <ul>
 <li>If the price of bitcoin goes up, the Stable Provider gets more bitcoin.
-This is because it takes less Bitcoin to keep the Stable Receiver stable in dollar terms, so the Stable Receiver pays the Stable Provider.
-In the base case, the Stable Provider has a 2x long bitcoin position.
+This is because it takes less bitcoin to keep the Stable Receiver stable in dollar terms, so the Stable Receiver pays the Stable Provider.
+In the base case, the Stable Provider has a 1.5x long bitcoin position.
 <li>If the price of bitcoin goes down, the Stable Provider loses bitcoin.
-This is because it takes more Bitcoin to keep the Stable Receiver stable in dollar terms, so the Stable Provider pays the Stable Receiver.
+This is because it takes more bitcoin to keep the Stable Receiver stable in dollar terms, so the Stable Provider pays the Stable Receiver.
 </ul>

 Stable Channels are unannounced to the public network and are non-routing channels.
 Technologically, these are vanilla Lightning channels with no DLCs, and there are no tokens or fiat on-ramps involved.